Contents: Removal ↧ Installation ↧

 20. The remaining points are performed in reverse order.

-21. Change the oil filter and fill the engine with fresh oil (see chapter 1, section 12).
+21. Replace the oil filter and fill the engine with fresh oil (see chapter 1, section 12).